AncientRoman/SublimeOpenFileOverSSH/README.md

 2. Once the server is validated and connected, a list input will appear which allows you to choose a folder or file
 3. Continue browsing the file system on your server until you find the file you want to open
 4. Enjoy finally being able to edit a remote file in sublime (CS2505 students amirite)
+5. Press shift or command while selecting a file to open the file in the background without closing the file browser

 The file browser also contains various actions related to opening files.